beccasaurus/aux_codes/README.markdown

 Background
 ----------

-Way back when, when I was learning database development, a mentor of mine showed me a technique that he liked to use to consolidate similar enum-esque database tables.
+Way back when, when I was learning database development, a [mentor of mine][walt] showed me a technique that he liked to use to consolidate similar enum-esque database tables.

 Often, applications have enum-esque tables that merely store simply key / value pairs,